Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Discussions

-Since radio emission usually originates from inner magnetosphere, we explore the correlation between $\kappa\gamma$ and radio luminosity.
-For each pulsar we choose, the radio luminosity could be estimated as
+Since radio emission usually originates from inner magnetosphere, we explored the correlation between $\kappa\gamma$ and radio luminosity.
+For each pulsar we chose, the radio luminosity could be estimated as

-where $S_{1400}$ is the mean flux density at 1400~MHz, $\Delta\nu=500$ MHz is observation bandwidth, $D$ is the distance of pulsar from us, and $W_{50}$ is the full width at half maximum of pulse profile, in the form of fraction (for example, 0.05 = 5\% of the period).
-We obtain $S_{1400}$ and $D$ from \textsc{psrcat} website https://www.atnf.csiro.au/research/pulsar/psrcat/ \citep{psrcat}, and set $W_{50}=0.05$.
+where $S_{1400}$ is the mean flux density at 1400~MHz and $\Delta\nu=500$ MHz is observation bandwidth, while $D$ is the distance of pulsar from us and $W_{50}$ is the full width at half maximum (FWHM) of the pulse profile in the form of fraction (e.g., 0.05 = 5\% of the period).
+We obtained $S_{1400}$ and $D$ from the \textsc{psrcat} website\footnote{https://www.atnf.csiro.au/research/pulsar/psrcat/}~\citep{psrcat}, and set $W_{50}=0.05$.
 The correlation between $\kappa\gamma$ and $L$ is plotted in Figure~\ref{fig:chi2_r}.
-The vertical errorbar is calculated from the inferred $\kappa\gamma$ distribution in Figure~\ref{fig:chi2_r}, and the horizontal errorbar is set as $\lg 2$.
+The vertical errorbar was calculated from the inferred $\kappa\gamma$ distribution in Figure~\ref{fig:chi2_r}, while the horizontal errorbar is set as $\lg 2$.
 There seems to be a positive correlation between $\kappa\gamma$ and $L$.
-This tendency is reasonable, because radio emission should originate from the particles that we measure $\kappa\gamma$, i.e, the inner magnetospheric plasma particles.
+This tendency is reasonable because radio emission should originate from the particles we measured, $\kappa\gamma$; namely, the inner magnetospheric plasma particles.

-Our algorithm may be applied to more pulsars.
-But since there may be more different mechanisms contributing to the pulsar circular polarization, more detailed modeling should be made.
-By the way, B0656$+$14 is observed to have extended high-energy emission (pulsar wind nebula and pulsar halo, \citealp{birzan2016, abeysekara2017}).
-Modeling the radiation spectra of pulsar wind nebulae can also constrain multiplicity~\citep{dejager2007, spencer2025}.
-Therefore, multiplicity of B0656$+$14 may be also derived from high-energy observations, and be compared with the result of this paper in the future.
+Our algorithm could potentially be applied to more pulsars.
+However, since there might be other various mechanisms contributing to the pulsar circular polarization, more detailed modeling should be carried out.
+Finally, we note that B0656$+$14 has been observed to have extended high-energy emission (pulsar wind nebula and pulsar halo, \citealp{birzan2016, abeysekara2017}).
+Modeling the radiation spectra of pulsar wind nebulae can also constrain the multiplicity~\citep{dejager2007, spencer2025}.
+Therefore, the multiplicity of B0656$+$14 may be also derived from high-energy observations and be compared with the result of this study in the future.